AchaeaBashingScript/Bashing/README.md

 - If your queueing is neither of those two possibilities, think about a way you can register attacks.
 If you have a way, you can check the WunderSys implementation for things needed to flee.

+### Custom battlerage strategies ###

+To use a custom battlerage strategy, you can add a function to the `keneanung.bashing.battlerage` table und any name you like.
+That function will receive the current accumulated battlerage.

+The script also provides the `keneanung.bashing.rageAvailable` function which receives a name or number of a battlerage ability and returns a boolean if that ability is available (enough battlerage and off cooldown).

 Showing your appreciation
 =========================